-Inflation dominates headlines, and deflation often doesn’t.
+Inflation dominates headlines, and deflation often does not.
 But it does get you thinking – what is there to know about inflation vs deflation?
-Well, explained like you’re 5 – inflation means prices go up, deflation means they go down.
+Well, to explain in simple terms, inflation means prices go up, and deflation means they go down.
 But have you ever wondered why some cryptocurrencies multiply while others shrink?
 Let’s dive deeper into inflationary vs deflationary cryptocurrency.

 What is Inflation vs Deflation?

 Inflation refers to the phenomenon of an economy’s total level of prices for goods and services rising over time.
-This means that fewer goods and services will eventually be purchased with the same quantity of money.
+This means that a lesser amount of goods and services will eventually be purchased with the same quantity of money.
 In simple terms, money’s purchasing power decreases.
 This can happen for various reasons, such as increased demand or higher production costs.

 Deflation is the opposite of inflation.
-It’s when the overall price level of goods and services in an economy decreases over time.
+It’s when the overall prices of goods and services in an economy decrease over time.
 In other words, things become cheaper, and the purchasing power of money increases.
 Deflation can occur due to factors such as reduced consumer spending or lower demand for goods and services.

-Now, let’s get ourselves familiar with inflationary vs deflationary cryptocurrencies.
+Now, let’s get ourselves familiar with inflationary vs deflationary cryptocurrency.

 Inflationary Cryptocurrencies

 Digital currencies that are constantly decreasing in value (due to new units being issued) are known as inflationary cryptocurrencies or inflation crypto coins.
-Unlike traditional currencies, which are often controlled by central banks that can adjust the money supply, inflationary crypto tokens typically have predetermined mechanisms for creating new coins over time.
+Unlike traditional currencies, which are often in the hands of central banks that can adjust the money supply, inflationary crypto tokens typically have predetermined mechanisms for creating new coins over time.
 Some examples of inflationary cryptocurrencies include Bitcoin Cash (BCH), Ethereum (ETH), Cardano (ADA), and Avalanche (AVAX).

 Deflationary Cryptocurrencies

-While inflationary vs deflationary cryptocurrency works on different principles, both aim to maintain the value of the digital assets they represent.
+While inflationary vs deflationary cryptocurrency works on different principles, both aim to maintain the value of their respective digital assets.

-Factors Behind Economics of Inflationary and Deflationary Cryptocurrencies
+Factors Behind the Economics of Inflationary and Deflationary Cryptocurrencies

 Now that you’re clear on inflationary vs deflationary cryptocurrency, let’s understand the factors to assess the long-term viability and potential impact of inflationary and deflationary cryptocurrencies within financial markets.
 These digital currencies have different ways of controlling their supply, which affects how people use them.